Dean Esteban Zunino attended the World Summit on Political Communication

 Esteban Zunino at the World Summit on Political Communication

-In that regard, he noted: “To stay at the forefront or keep up to date—one of the university’s core functions—we must be part of these forums, which involves meeting with colleagues, staying constantly abreast of developments in our field, and gathering literature; in this way, one of the institution’s central functions is fulfilled.”
+In that regard, he noted: “To stay at the forefront or keep up to date—one of the university’s core functions—we must be part of these forums, which involves meeting with colleagues, staying constantly abreast of developments in our field, and gathering literature; in this way, we fulfill one of the institution’s central functions.”

 Research and data to understand society

-Regarding the university’s research function, the dean highlighted the development of contextual studies on media consumption in Uruguay.
+With regard to the university’s research function, the dean highlighted the development of context-specific studies on media consumption in Uruguay.
 In this regard, he stated: “Another of the university’s core functions is research.
-To that end, we have developed research programs that seek to understand these practices, but also to analyze them within their specific contexts.”
+To that end, we have developed programmes that seek to understand these practices, but also to analyze them within their specific context.”

 Among the key findings, he noted: “70% of Uruguayans get their news from online platforms, but only 30% of Uruguayans trust the information they consume on those platforms.”